 Review: Orbit B-hyve Smart Wi-Fi Sprinkler Timer

-Connected sprinklers, controllers and timers can help manage this dilemma, while saving money — and the environment — at the same time.
-Orbit, a company that specialized in irrigation systems, sent us their new connected sprinkler timer, B-hyve.
-We used the device for the past few weeks to see if it could help manage watering scheduled during the hot summer weather.
+Connected sprinklers, controllers and timers are here to help manage this dilemma, while saving money — and the environment — at the same time.
+Orbit, a company that specialized in irrigation systems, sent us their connected sprinkler timer, B-hyve.
+We used the device in the yard of a home with normal Wi-Fi for a few weeks to see if it could help manage watering scheduled during the hot summer weather.

 What is B-hyve?

 Orbit's B-hyve is a smart Wi-Fi sprinkler controller or timer for watering lawns, shrubs or any other type of vegetation.
 B-hyve is designed to take ecological needs of a yard into account, and like many other smart sprinkler controllers, can be controlled with a computer, tablet and smartphone running iOS or Android.

 B-hyve works on a Wi-Fi connection (2.4Ghz), is usable in the United States, Australia and Europe, and can connect to most rain and freeze sensors if a current system has water sensors.
 A water sensor can also be added and connected to the timer.

 B-hyve works with Amazon Alexa through a skill in the Smart Home section of the Alexa app.
 Just enable the skill if you own an Amazon Echo or Echo Dot, which lets users control B-hyve via voice.
 This is the only way to connect and control the time with any other Wi-Fi compatible hub.
 Orbit informed GearBrain they are working on integrations with major smart home systems and plan to make announcements in the fall, which will will share when these integrations are announced.
 For now, B-hyve can only be controlled by Amazon Alexa and a smartphone remotely.